DavidB137/spsp/README.md

 ESP-NOW local layer protocol is a wrapper around Espressif's ESP-NOW[^espnow].
 It's basically a WiFi without any state management (connecting to AP,...) whatsoever.
-Just a quick setup, send of single packet, receive of delivery confirmation – all over WiFi MAC.
+Just a quick setup, sending of single packet, receiving of delivery confirmation – all over WiFi MAC.

+It's built-in all ESP32 SOCs.
+You don't need any additional hardware – drastically saving cost, labour and enabling usage on third-party devices.

 This implemenation includes built-in encryption using **ChaCha20** with 256-bit password and 64-bit nonce.
 To allow multiple separate networks without much interference, 32-bit SSID must be set.

-Each packet is checked for delivery status.
+Each packet is checked for delivery status, but not resent when delivery fails!
-Internally, Espressif's implemenation does some sort of retransmission, but generally, it's not guaranteed that data will be delivered, so custom implementation of retransmission may be needed if required by your use-case.
+Internally, Espressif's implemenation does some sort of retransmission, but generally, it's not guaranteed that data will be delivered, so custom implementation of retransmission may be needed if required by your use-case (support is implemented).

 ##### Clients using ESP-NOW

 *Clients* search for *bridges* to connect to using **probes**.
-During this process, the *client* iterates through all WiFi channels allowed by country restrictions (see `WiFi::setCountryRestrictions`) and broadcasts probe requests to the broadcast address. *Bridges* on the same SSID with the correct password will decrypt the request and send back probe response.
-The *client* then chooses *bridge* with the best signal strength.
+During this process, the *client* iterates through all WiFi channels allowed by country restrictions (see `WiFi::Station::setChannelRestrictions`) and broadcasts probe requests to the broadcast address.
+*Bridges* on the same SSID with the correct password will decrypt the request and send back probe response.
+The *client* then chooses *bridge* with the strongest signal.

 ### Far layer protocols